programminghistorian/ph-submissions/en/drafts/originals/choropleth-maps-python-folium.md

     return map
 ```

 The maps created by Folium are interactive: you can zoom in and out, and move the map around (using your mouse) to examine the area(s) in which you are most interested.
 To ensure the map is initially located over the center of the continential USA, the `location=` parameter tells Folium to use `center = [40,-96]` – a set of coordinate values – as the middle of the map.
-Because I find the default zoom level (`zoom_start = 10`) too large to show the continental USA well, the zoom level is set to 5 in the function below.
+Because I find the default zoom level (`zoom_start = 10`) too large to show the continental USA well, the zoom level is set to 5 in the function above.
 (You can check Folium's [default values](https://perma.cc/BKE5-MCBG) for many of its parameters.)

 Folium requires you to attribute specific map tiles (the underlying visual representation of the map): see the [Leaflet gallery](https://leaflet-extras.github.io/leaflet-providers/preview/) for examples, along with values for `tiles=` and `attr=`.